ran-j/roversController/resources/manual.md

 * Must have a grid value "5 5"
 * Must have a position "1 2 N"
-* Must have a commadn "LMLMLMLMM"
+* Must have a commad "LMLMLMLMM"